ibm-cloud-docs/Registry/ts_index.md

 You are trying to run the command `docker pull`, but it returned a version of your image that is not the most recent version built.

 {: tsCauses}
 The `latest` tag is applied by default to reference an image when you run Docker commands without specifying the tag value.
 The `latest` tag is applied to the most recent `docker build` or `docker tag` command that was run without a tag value explicitly set.
-Therefore, it's possible to run `docker` commands out-of-order or to explicitly set tags on some images, and the `latest` tag to refer to a build which is not the most recent.
+Therefore, it's possible to run `docker` commands out-of-order or to explicitly set tags on some images, and the `latest` tag to refer to a build that is not the most recent.

 {: tsResolve}
 It is generally better to explicitly define a different sequential tag for your images every time, and not rely on the `latest` tag.